retkowsky/MaskDetection/readme.md

-# Creation of a Mask Detection model running on the edge with Azure AI Dev Kit.
+# Creation of a Mask Detection model running on the edge with Azure AI Dev Kit

 1. Creation of a custom vision model using customvision.ai (https://www.customvision.ai)
 2. Exporting the AI Dev Kit custom vision model into an Azure blob Storage.